Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-wecare/README.md

 <h3 align="left">3.5.1 Feature Justification</h3>

 **Relocation incentive:** It is evident that different regions have differing risk profiles.
-For example, region 2 is 3 times more likely to experience a catastrophe then region 6 due to its coastal location [Pricing Model](Pricing Model/Assignment Pricing Model_v3.xlsx).
+For example, region 2 is 3 times more likely to experience a catastrophe then region 6 due to its coastal location **[Pricing Model](Pricing Model/Assignment Pricing Model_v3.xlsx)**.
 Therefore, for Storslysia to reduce overall losses from catastrophes, WeCare recommends voluntary relocation before disasters hit.
 Lumpsum incentives support citizens in the transition to safer regions thereby reducing involuntary displacement and property damage.
 Additionally, the criteria of residing in an eligible region before policy announcement deters citizens from taking advantage of the scheme and purchasing property in high risk areas to obtain the incentive lump sum.
 **Home insurance:** Introducing annual levies helps to maintain the on-going longevity of the scheme.
 Citizens will need to consider the additional annual cost of owning a home in risky regions particularly when purchasing a home after the lumpsum incentive date.
 Finally, limiting cover to natural disasters reported by SBM aims to ensures sufficient data in modelling.
 Timely submission is also important to confirm damages are caused by relevant disasters.
 **Temporary housing and living cost scheme:** This protect citizens’ basic universal right to shelter even in situations completely out of their control **(United Nations, The human right to adequate housing 2019)**.
 Overall, this scheme aims to ensure the social stability of Storsylsia despite the growing climate risk.